Ciela-Institute/caustics/paper.md

 cosmography, etc.).
 Instead it is formatted much like `PyTorch` where one constructs a class (Module) and builds a forward model function by calling individual (often functional) components defined within `caustics`.
-In this way it can always be adapted to the specific needs of a lensing problem, and may be scaled and optimized as required.
+In this way it can always be adapted to the specific needs of a lensing problem.

 <!-- # Performance